bobluppes/graaf/README.md

 ## Header-Only Library

 The Graaf libary can be included as a header-only library.
-All it requires is a compiler with C++ 20 support.
+All it requires is a compiler with **C++ 20 support**.

 Download the `header-only` library from our [release page](https://github.com/bobluppes/graaf/releases) and add the `include/graaflib` directory to your include path.
 You can now use Graaf in your source files: